What is a Process Flow chart?

 - Discuss and decide on the boundaries of your process: Where or when does the process start?
 Where or when does it end?
 Discuss and decide on the level of detail to be included in the diagram.

 - Brainstorm the activities that take place.
 Write each on a card or sticky note.
-Sequence is not important at this point, although thinking in sequence may help people remember all the steps.

 - Arrange the activities in proper sequence.